atom/atom/docs/configuring-and-extending.md

     @observeConfig 'editor.lineHeight', => @adjust()
 ```

+The `observeConfig` method will call the given callback immediately with the
+current value for the specified key path, and it will also call it in the future
+whenever the value of that key path changes.

-Subscriptions made with `.observeConfig` are automatically cancelled when the
+Subscriptions made with `observeConfig` are automatically cancelled when the
 view is removed.
-You can cancel config subscriptions without removing the view
+You can cancel config subscriptions manually via the
-via the `.unobserveConfig` method.
+`unobserveConfig` method.

 ```coffeescript
 view1.unobserveConfig() # unobserve all properties
 view2.unobserveConfig("editor.lineHeight") # unobserve a specific property
 ```

+You can add the ability to observe config values to non-view classes by
-Non-view objects can gain this ability via the `ConfigObserver` mixin:
+extending their prototype with the `ConfigObserver` mixin:

 ```coffeescript
 ConfigObserver = require 'config-observer'
 _.extend MyClass.prototype, ConfigObserver